STOCKBRIDGE -- Two new pals visited the Stockbridge Grange Saturday. They'd only known each other for a week. They are both named Brian Rice.

 Carolina Rice said she was a bit anxious about her husband meeting his son for the first time.

 "I was a little nervous about how it would go, but he (Sgt.
 Brian) just loves him (little Brian) to death," she said.
-"He jumped right in -- and he lights up every time
+"He jumped right in -- and he lights up every time he comes in the room."

 She said the pregnancy and first five months after birth were difficult without her husband at home.